tjarbo/documentation/docs/moodlebot/advanced-guides/use-mongodb-atlas.md

   - mongoDB Atlas
 ---

-This article helps you to setup a database with MongoDB Atlas for your moodle notification service.
+This article helps you to setup a database with MongoDB Atlas for your Notification Service.
 Before you can start, make sure that you have an account for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

 :::tip
 Student discount is available with the GitHub education pack.
 Click [here](https://education.github.com/pack) for more information.